 The outfit photo above also illustrates a great point: Just because it’s summer doesn’t mean you have to wear bright, flashy colors all the time.
 Surprisingly by sometimes choosing muted neutrals you’ll stand out in a crowd.
 It’s also proof that wearing clothes in subdued shades diminishes the preppiness of it, if that’s a concern for you.

 Sweat can do some nasty things to your wardrobe.
 And I’m sure you’ve experienced the stankiness that appears once you’ve been wearing a metal, or especially leather, watch strap all summer.
 The leather starts rubbing off and smells like a high school gym locker.

-Read more about NATO and ZULU watches as well as choose from our 8 picks.
+Read more about NATO and ZULU watches in our watch strap guide.

 7. The Weekend Bag

 By the time summer rolls around we’re all ready to get the hell out of Dodge.
 Every man needs a great weekend bag so he can swing home on a Friday, grab some gear and his partner, and hit the road.